danielfm/danielfm.github.io/content/my-setup.md

 This LG is crap.
 At least I got it cheap.
 The plastic cover is fragile and the matte surface scratches easily.
 Also, I currently have an issue where the monitor turns off right after turning it on, especially after using the monitor for several hours straight.
 The problem goes away after disconnecting the display from the power supply for a few hours.
 It's really annoying.

 The Dell display is very good, but it's starting to age.

-Someday I'll buy myself a couple of 4k displays and perhaps some adjustable monitor arms.
+I might buy myself a couple of 4k displays someday.

 #### ErgoDox EZ Keyboard